Does CAVA Group (CAVA) Pay a Dividend? (2026)

 No. CAVA does not pay a dividend.
 As a fast-growing company, it reinvests its cash flow into building new restaurants and expanding into new markets rather than returning cash to shareholders.
 Investors in CAVA are betting on share-price growth driven by expansion and rising profits, not on dividend income.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with CAVA's investor relations page or your broker.
+Dividend figures on this page come from a mid-2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with CAVA's investor relations page or your broker before acting on them.